phucanh1939/fearth-ios-gdk/README.md

 Make sure you create and upload framework file to Github release before publish the pod

 Run `./publish_pod.sh` to verify and publish the pod to cocoapods.

+After publishing the pod, you can find it here `https://cocoapods.org/pods/FearthGdk`